The CERT project – an overview

 Some TOPICS that were (and are) dealt with:

-Green strategies and target groups, the role of affiliated Groups and sections (Green Seniors, Young Greens, Green Women, Queer Greens, Green Entrepreneurs, Green Migrants, etc.), volunteer management and ways to attract new members, Green cooperation in the CENTROPE region, energy policy, how to use the EP election campaign 2009 for local party building, analysis of the 2009 EP election results, exchange of experience with electoral obstacles (% thresholds, signature collection requirements), presentation of campaign concepts, press work, offers for training by Green Foundations, web performance of Greens, prospects for Green Parties in Central and Eastern Europe, etc.
+Green strategies and target groups, the role of affiliated Groups and sections (Green Seniors, Young Greens, Green Women, Queer Greens, Green Entrepreneurs, Green Migrants, etc.), volunteer management and ways to attract new members, Green cooperation in the CENTROPE region, energy policy, how to use the EP election campaign 2009 for local party building, analysis of the 2009 EP election results, exchange of experience with electoral obstacles (% thresholds, signature collection requirements), presentation of campaign concepts, press work, offers for training by Green Foundations, web performance of Greens, prospects for Green Parties in Central and Eastern Europe, the role of EU cohesion funds, transparency and democracy, right-wing populism, strategies against authoritarian tendencies, etc.

 Visits to Viennese urban districts with strong Green local groups and even mayors (7th Neubau, since 2001; 8th Josefstadt, from 2005-2010; 18th Währing, since 2015) offered the possibility to learn about how to put green ideas into practice.